Mr Dean Webster - Headteacher

 Qualifications: BSc Mathematics and Geography, PGCE Secondary Mathematics

 Miss Ellis read Mathematics and Geography at the University of Leeds, graduating in June 2011.
 Miss Ellis is a passionate advocate of mathematics in schools and believes pupils must have a suitable grounding in numeracy and mathematical problem-solving skills in order to thrive inside and outside the classroom.
 Miss Ellis believes strongly that equality in education is fundamental to any school’s success.
 She is excited to plan schemes of learning from scratch to ensure all pupils, no matter their ability or background, receive an outstanding quality of education.
-Without question, Miss Ellis is an ardent mathematician and is tremendously excited to celebrate the mathematical successes our pupils have, no matter how large or small they may be.
-Great teaching is activated by an enthusiastic teacher, but great learning relies on highly motivated, inquisitive pupils.
+Without question, Miss Ellis is an ardent mathematician and is tremendously eager to celebrate the mathematical successes our pupils have, no matter how large or small they may be.
 Miss Ellis absolutely adores working with young people and is genuinely excited about the potential of Mercia School.

 When away from the classroom, Miss Ellis is a keen sportswoman.
 Whilst studying at the University of Leeds, she maintained a full-time hockey schedule as well as her studies and an active social life.
 Now living in Sheffield, she has found a new passion in rock climbing, which has taken her to incredible places around the globe.
-A dedicated and determined individual, Miss Ellis is highly motivated for the challenges and opportunities presented by Mercia School and cannot wait to play her part in creating a world-class school.
+A dedicated and determined individual, Miss Ellis is highly motivated for the challenges and opportunities presented by Mercia School and enjoys playing her part in creating a world-class school.

 Mr Jack Jewell - Teacher of Mathematics